 Creating and sustaining healthy, happy relationships is easier said than done!
 Often we love too much and find it difficult to set boundaries.
 We feel hurt or disappointed when we expect too much from others.

-There are several relationships that can be hampered by co-dependent issues, including romantic and parental relationships.
-The root cause of such co-dependency is often insecurity and fear of abandonment or rejection.
+There are several relationships that can be hampered by codependency issues, including romantic and parental relationships.
+The root cause of such issues is often insecurity and fear of abandonment.

-Learning new relationship patterns about love and self-love is complex; it involves releasing layers of emotions and memories and moving forward with self-reflection in order to break old cycles.
-Meditation, Yoga, mantras, and affirmations support us as we recognize that self-reliance and healing is within our reach.
+Learning new relationship patterns about love and self-love is complex.
+Join us to release releasing layers of emotions and memories and move forward with self-reflection in order to break old cycles.
+Meditation, Yoga, mantras, and affirmations support us as we experience completeness within and connect with our True Self.

 Build a foundation for happy relationships as you:

 - Understand unconscious triggers and the impact of harmful behavior on relationships

 - Learn how Yoga builds the nervous system to act effectively rather than react emotionally

 - Practice mantra and sound healing techniques that help to psychologically clear the subconscious mind and recalibrate blocks in the psyche